 SARC supports the Clerk/Chief Executive in her role as Accounting Officer.
-It also provides support to the Commission in monitoring its responsibilities for issues of risk, control and governance by reviewing the comprehensiveness of assurances and reviewing the reliability and integrity of these assurances.
-SARC Terms of Reference are available on Assist
+It also provides support to the Assembly Commission in monitoring its responsibilities for issues of risk, control and governance by reviewing the comprehensiveness of assurances and reviewing the reliability and integrity of these assurances.
+SARC Terms of Reference are available on the Assembly website (here).